aporeto-inc/trireme-lib/README.md

 # TL;DR

 Trireme-lib is a library.
-The followin projects use it:
+The following projects use it:

 * [Trireme as a set of simple examples to get started](https://github.com/aporeto-inc/trireme-example)
 * [Trireme implementing NetworkPolicies on Kubernetes](https://github.com/aporeto-inc/trireme-kubernetes/tree/master/deployment)